Marshall Coleman

 John Marshall Coleman (born June 8, 1942) is an American lawyer and Republican politician who served in both houses of the Virginia General Assembly during the 1970s.
-He was the first Republican elected as Attorney General of Virginia since Reconstruction (and of any ex-Confederate state since 1896) and served 1978–1982, although his later campaigns for Governor of Virginia and U.S. Senate proved unsuccessful.
+He was the first Republican elected as Attorney General of Virginia since Reconstruction (and of any former Confederate state since 1896) and served 1978–1982, although his later campaigns for Governor of Virginia and U.S. Senate proved unsuccessful.
+In 1994, he mounted an unsuccessful independent campaign for the United States Senate, finishing third with 11% of the vote.

 Early and family life

 Born in Staunton, Virginia to William Warren Coleman, a factory worker who had become a minister and his wife, Marguerite Louise Brooks.
 Coleman attended grammar schools during Virginia's Massive Resistance crisis.
 On January 15, 1952, he was shocked to find his father, who had become badly injured in an automobile accident the previous year, had committed suicide in their basement.
 Coleman finished his schooling nonetheless, graduating from the University of Virginia with a B.A., in 1964, and received his J.D. from the University of Virginia School of Law, in 1970.
 Between his studies in Charlottesville, Coleman served in the United States Marine Corps (1966–1969) during the Vietnam War, including 13 months in Vietnam.

 He married Agnes Maureen Kelly of Staunton, and they had two sons before separating during his Senate campaign in 1975.
 After that divorce became final, Coleman married Nicols Compton Fox in 1977, but they separated in 1985 and later also divorced.